Ph.D. Position, Neural Interfaces and Adaptive Sensing

 The difference you'll make

-This role advances biohybrid robotics and neural interface technology, potentially leading to breakthroughs in adaptive control systems and organoid intelligence that could benefit medical and assistive technologies.
+This role advances biohybrid robotics and neural interface technologies that could lead to breakthroughs in adaptive control systems and organoid intelligence, potentially enabling new approaches to human-machine integration and medical applications.

 Profile